mushroomhostage/BetterDispensers/README.md

-BetterDispensers - make dispensers better
+BetterDispensers - vertically-oriented dispensers and more!

 With BetterDispensers you can: